codenotary/immudb-node/README.md

 ### Traditional read and write

 immudb provides read and write operations that behave as a traditional key-value store i.e. no cryptographic verification is done.
-This operations may be used when validations can be post-poned:
+These operations may be used when validating can be postponed:

 ```
 let res = await cl.set({ key: 'key1', value: 'value1' })